malteschilling/ddrl/README.md

 # DDRL
 Deep Decentralized Reinforcement Learning - locally structured architecture for DRL in a continuous locomotion control task on a four-legged simulated agent.

 The repository holds results and implementation for training a decentralized control architecture of a four-legged robot.
-It accompanies a submitted article: Malte Schilling, Andrew Melnik, Frank W. Ohl, Helge Ritter, and Barbara Hammer, Decentralized Control and Local Information for Robust and Adaptive Decentralized Deep Reinforcement Learning.
+It accompanies the Neural Networks article: Malte Schilling, Andrew Melnik, Frank W. Ohl, Helge Ritter, and Barbara Hammer (2021), Decentralized Control and Local Information for Robust and Adaptive Decentralized Deep Reinforcement Learning.
+Neural Networks 144:699-725, https://doi.org/10.1016/j.neunet.2021.09.017.

 For questions, please contact: Malte Schilling, mschilli@techfak.uni-bielefeld.de